Trucking accident lawyers of Fellerman & Ciarimboli.

 How can you prevent a head-on highway collision?

-Head-on collisions between a truck and a car can be tragic.
+A head-on car-truck collision can be tragic.
 Your best defense is to remain vigilant, pay attention to your driving, and keeping your eyes on the road at all times.
 Look ahead and scan the highway far ahead.
 Be aware of your surroundings and other vehicles.
 If you are fully aware of your surroundings, you may be able to react quickly and avoid a collision.
 If you see a wrong-way driver coming at you, reduce your speed, turn on your headlights and drive to the right.
 Ride off the roadway onto the shoulder or to another safe spot away from the oncoming vehicle.
 Be sure to wear your seatbelt at all times while driving and make sure your passengers buckle up as well.
 Call 911 immediately and report the vehicle traveling in the wrong direction.

 Contact an accident attorney in Pennsylvania today